 I received an e-mail from my brother Nikos, he had found the dinghy mats, but he never sent them to Agmar.
-Near Thetis, also anchored off is the French flagged S/Y Solea.
+Near Thetis, also anchored off was the French flagged S/Y Solea.
 She was also in Archangelos few days ago.
 She was inhabited by an attractive family.
 The father, Yiorgos, is a French-Greek and speaks very good Greek.
 His grandfather moved from Kalymnos to Marseilles and established there a sponge store.
 The mother is from Melanesia.
 The third member of the crew is a good looking and very active 5 year old girl.
 The father told me that he has recently retired and sold their house.
 They bought the boat and plan to make their way slowly to the Pacific.

 Thetis was not at anchor very long when a row boat came and told me as well as S/Y Solea that a big ship was expected in the night.
 Both our boats, where they were presently anchored, would interfere with the maneuvers of the big ship.
 I was not particularly pleased with this but I moved Thetis about 20 m to the SE.

 Later I went ashore with the dinghy to buy bread.
 The outboard worked fine.
 In the afternoon the wind reached 14 knots SE but by 6 PM it was down to 2.
 I went ashore and had an ouzo with the wonderful grilled octopus at the blue-shutter kafenio (café-bar) of Mr. Nikos.
 Yiorgos from S/Y Solea also came and along with a German couple from a catamaran, anchored near our boats, we had a nice conversation.
 They had bought their catamaran in Malaysia and sailed her, via the Red Sea, to the Aegean 4 years ago.
 Amazing how versatile and fascinating the cruising community is.

 Back on Thetis I spoke with my wife Alice on the GSM phone.
 She has had some medical tests but the results would not be in until tomorrow.